contexttesting/zoroaster/README.md

 ## Context

 A context is unique to each test.
 When added as a `context` property to a test suite, it can be accessed from test function's first argument.
-Test suite context cannot be updated from within tests (only its state when using a function).
+If there are multiple contexts, they can be accessed in subsequent arguments.

 ### Object Context